serenity4/WindowAbstractions.jl/docs/src/events.md

 These events are configured per-window and tied to a [`WindowCallbacks`](@ref) structure.
 Note that implementations such as [XCB.jl](https://github.com/JuliaGL/XCB.jl) may not capture events on windows that do not implement the associated callbacks.
 For example, keystrokes may not be detected if the `on_key_pressed` and `on_key_released` fields of the `WindowCallbacks` structure are set to `nothing`.

 Events happen asynchronously, but the user has control over whether the program should listen to those synchronously or asynchronously.
-This is exposed via the [`run`](@ref) function of the [`AbstractWindowHandler`](@ref) implementation, which must be invoked for events to start being processed.
+This is exposed via the [`run`](@ref) function of the [`AbstractWindowManager`](@ref) implementation, which must be invoked for events to start being processed.